Welcome to Mulbarton

 The authors, Jill & David Wright, have lived in Mulbarton since 1964 and have written children's atlases and information books.
 Jill Wright was involved in developing a now lost website of village history with the Forum Trust, after which villagers who had lent photos suggested they be put in a book.

-The price is still £19.99 and copies can be obtained from bookshops, from the publishers, Halsgrove, or within the village at Paddock Farm Shop or from the author Jill Wright whom you can CONTACT via this website.
+The price is still £19.99 and copies are only available within the village: at Paddock Farm Shop or from the author Jill Wright whom you can CONTACT via this website to arrange to collect.

 Copyright & Copyleft, etc.